 For more information about VEX IQ STEM Lab Units, see this page.

-The AI Vision Sensor for VEX EXP and VEX V5 enables your robot to see and interact with its surroundings uniquely, capturing visual information from a wide field of view.
-It detects 2D and 3D objects, recognizes specific colors and color combinations, and identifies AprilTags and sets of pre-trained objects for both the classroom and competition.
+VEX EXP and V5 adds another dimension to AI learning with the AI Vision Sensor.
+The sensor enables your robot to see and interact with its surroundings uniquely, capturing visual information from a wide field of view.
+It detects 2D and 3D objects, recognizes specific colors and color combinations, and identifies AprilTag IDs and sets of pre-trained objects for both the classroom and competition.

 The AI Vision Sensor gives students the opportunity to use multiple types of sensor data in one coding project.
 Additionally, because the sensor contains two pre-trained object detection models, students can experience how different AI models work in real-world applications.
 The EXP Clean Water Mission STEM Lab Unit provides a hands-on, advanced resource for students in which they use data from the sensor, creating complex algorithms to automate a portable water treatment plant.

-For more information about the AI Vision Sensor, read Getting Started with the AI Vision Sensor with VEX EXP.
+For more information about the AI Vision Sensor, read Getting Started with the AI Vision Sensor.

 For more information about purchasing a VEX AI Vision Sensor, visit this page.